-Finding peace…There are as many paths to finding peace as there are ideas in our head.
+Finding peace within…There are as many paths to finding peace as there are ideas in our head.
 Geneen Roth, the bestselling author of Woman Food and God, says that we can take anything, and take that thing all the way to the end, we will find Spirit.
 When she says anything, she means anything.
 Divorce, trees, foreclosure, sunsets, cancer, food, anything!

 She says that if we explore that thing with curious observation only (A.K.A.without judgment or fear) we can come to the peace of the present moment.
 That thing (divorce, trees, foreclosure, loneliness, sunsets, cancer, and food) is in our way of seeing this moment right now.
 It distracts us.

 So if we look straight at that thing and breath into it, we begin to see through it.
 Without its story to distract us, we can see beyond it and there we can connect with the divine.
 I call it “Two minutes to Peace.”
+Click to listen.

-Finding peace by going within
+Finding peace within

 We can start finding peace by taking residence in our bodies.
 We often spend so much time in our head with to-do-lists, what-ifs, if-only’s, and should’s.
 Our very self’s are put in the boxing ring consistently being KO-ed.
 We get back up and are socked again.